Tactix: The Tenant Broker

 267 989 8900

-Sherri worked for the Department of Defense at Naval Air Station Joint Reserve Base Willow Grove until it closed in 2011.
-Before joining Tactix, Sherri was the Public Affairs Officer at the largest Naval Air Station on the East Coast for over 12 years.
-While there she coordinated 10 Presidential visits, 6 major air shows, 5 golf tournaments as well as serving as the community liaison officer and command spokesperson.
-Additionally, she served as a Chief Administrator in the Navy Reserves for more than 18 years and has brought innovative administrative ideas and organizational procedures with her to Tactix.
+Sherri R. Jones brought an extensive administrative, public relations and special events background.
+Prior to joining Tactix, Sherri was the Public Affairs Officer at the largest Naval Air Station on the East Coast for over 12 years.
+This position ended when she had to assist with the six year closure process of this facility due to the Base Realignment and Closure mandate.
+While there she coordinated 10 Presidential visits, 6 major air shows, 5 golf tournaments as well as serving as the community liaison officer, emergency response media coordinator and command spokesperson.
+Additionally, she served as a Chief Administrator in the Navy Reserves for more than 18 years.
+She is a strong project manager and has brought innovative administrative ideas and organizational procedures with her to Tactix.

 Assisting with the closure of the Naval Air Station was a daunting and stressful six year process.
 I was looking for a new challenge where I could apply my skills at a reputable growing company.
 Tactix is that and more; they are extremely well respected and their reputation as one of the best Tenant advisory firms in the Philadelphia area precedes them.
 It's refreshing to be a part of a team of consummate professionals who work tirelessly for their clients.